-I also want to emphasize the importance of fuel planning.
 You will be flying through areas where most airports do not have fuel.
 It is recommended that you contact each fuel provider personally to verify that they do have fuel and find out what forms of payment they accept.
-I have heard, for example, that some airports only accept one type of credit card such as Visa but not Mastercard or vise versa.
-I have also heard of airports that run out of fuel and don't get another load in for a week or more.

 You should also consider how you would handle a mechanical break down on such a flight.
 It gets very expensive when you have to fly in a mechanic and parts from hundreds of miles away.
 Especially if multiple trips become necessary.
 You should have some extra funds and time available to cover unexpected problems.

 Commonly Used Routes